Cray-HPE/docs-csm/operations/network/management_network/validate_switch_configs.md

 # Validate Switch Configs

-#### Prerequisites
+## Prerequisites

-- SSH access to the switches or the running config file.
+- SSH access to the switches or the running configuration file.
-- Generated Switch configs.
+- Generated switch configurations.
     - [Generate Switch Config](generate_switch_configs.md)
 - CANU installed with version 1.1.11 or greater.
   - Run `canu --version` to see version.
   - If doing a CSM install or upgrade, a CANU RPM is located in the release tarball.
 For more information, see this procedure: [Update CANU From CSM Tarball](update_canu_from_csm_tarball.md)

-#### Compare CSM 1.2 switch configs with running configs
+## Compare CSM 1.2 switch configurations with running configurations

 Next compare the current running configuration with the generated configuration.